 Tag: Right to Land Water and Resources

-What Unequal Access to Vaccines Worldwide Means for Environmental Activists
+What Unequal Access to Vaccines Worldwide Means for Environmental Movements

 By Alex Grossman, Director of Communications In 2020, the world faced a new challenge, the coronavirus pandemic.
 A virus that originated in China quickly spread to the most remote corners of the globe, changing the way each and every one of us has lived for the past year.
 Just one year later, highly effective vaccines […]